qmk/qmk_firmware/keyboards/eyeohdesigns/s50/readme.md

 We’ll start with the parts with the smallest quantities, which would be the 1k Ohm resistor, 4.7u capacitors, and 10k Ohm resistors.
 These components don’t have a polarity and can be inserted in either direction on the bottom of the PCB.

 Getting the resistors to fit neatly takes a bit a care.
-Here’s a quick how-to:
+[Here’s a quick how-to](https://streamable.com/cv3ux9)

 The 1k Ohm goes in the R59 spot near the top of the keyboard
 ![1K](https://imgur.com/tXVYFGJ.jpg)